ShallWeMove/Overflow2024/README.md

 <br><br>

 ## Betting Rules
 - **Ante**: The mandatory initial bet placed at the beginning of the game to ensure active participation and discourage excessive folding without betting.
-It serves to encourage more proactive betting behavior.
+It serves to encourage more proactive betting behavior.<br>
 - **Check**: A privilege given to the player who either must bet the minimum amount or is the first player to bet regardless of their hand.
-It allows them to pass their turn without adding more money to the pot.
+It allows them to pass their turn without adding more money to the pot.<br>
 - **Bet**: The act of placing the first bet after card exchange or additional distribution.
-If no one bets, the round progresses with everyone checking, without further betting.
+If no one bets, the round progresses with everyone checking, without further betting.<br>
-- **Call**: Accepting the amount of money bet by the previous player.
+- **Call**: Accepting the amount of money bet by the previous player.<br>
-- **Raise**: Accepting the previous bet and adding more to it.
+- **Raise**: Accepting the previous bet and adding more to it.<br>
 - **Fold**: Surrendering the hand, resulting in the loss of any money bet before folding.
 Folding is employed to minimize further losses when a player assesses that their hand has little chance of winning.
 <br><br>